nrlab-CRUK/UNITE-paper/README.md

 | mapq     | 30      | Fragment mapping quality (min of forward and reverse reads)  |
 | strand   | +       | Strand                               |

+The data and codes are for research purpose only.

 The snippets/steps used in the UNITE paper are as follows:
 # Prepare model input features/arrays